 Most days we wouldn’t catch many bass, and I was okay with that.
 But what would almost always happen is just before we would leave he would call it, “okay, last cast.”

 And like magic, a bass would bite.
 And it wasn’t just any bass, it was always the biggest one we caught all day.
 Man, how I miss that man.

 Fast forward a bit, I inherited my grandfather’s boat which was passed around to all us grandkids for use.
-About a year ago, I decided to take possession of the boat and bring it back to its former glory.
+About a year ago, I decided to rig up some of my grand fathers fishing lures and take possession of the boat and bring it back to its former glory.

 The 1987 160SV Bassmaster Bass Pro with a 115HP Mariner.
 It wasn’t in the best condition when I received it so I went to work.

 I replaced the carpet, hinges, pumps, gauges, electrical and other things.
 Additionally, I reconditioned the clear coat which took about 62 hours of labor.
 Finally, I added The two Humminbird HELIX 9 CHIRP MEGA SI GPS G2N’s with a couple of lake map chips, and the Minn Kota Ultrex 80lbs with MEGA down imaging and i-Pilot Link GPS.

 Disclosure: In a different life I worked at Family Boating Centers where I would rig boats like these.

 Here is a picture of my boat now.

 After finishing the remodel, I knew it was time to start getting serious again about fishing for bass.
 Years ago, I would enter small local tournaments around Tallahassee and would do pretty good.